How to Create a Product Prototype for Startup in 2022

-CNC prototypes can also be used to show potential clients a working demo of your product.
+CNC prototypes can also be helpful to show potential clients a working demo of your product.
 CNC prototyping is great for industrial equipment, medical gadgets, and other goods.

 Here are some pros and cons of CNC Prototyping:

-- Prototypes are highly functional and can be used as a final product.
+- Prototypes are highly functional and are also useful as a final product.